-- Although the exit load amount seems like a harmless sum, it can eat away a considerable percentage from your entire investment income.
+- Although the exit load amount seems like a harmless sum, it can eat away a considerable percentage of your entire investment income.
 You should be careful about that.

 Mutual Funds for Medium Term

-The debt portion works as a cushion and covers the impact if the equity portion is unable to reap great rewards.
+The debt portion works as a cushion and covers the impact of the equity portion and is unable to reap great rewards.
 However, a combination of debt and equity largely increases the investor’s chances of reaping attractive returns with just a fair percentage of risk.

 The 2 Types of Balanced Funds are:

 1. Equity Oriented: A larger portion of your funds is invested in stocks or equities.
 You are entitled to every advantage of equity funds.
 If your investment tenure is more than 12 months, your gains are tax-free.
 Moreover, if the stock markets go up, the returns you reap are a windfall.
 However, equities have risks attached.
 Good times yield good returns, but bad times might bring losses.